 3 hour steam to the Island of Ua-Pou.

 Take in the sites of Ua-Pou and discover a special stone endemic to the island.
 The stone has natural flower designs with in, and once polished make beautiful ornaments.

-The second most poulous island next to Nuku Hiva in the Marquesas.
-Hive Oa is the resting place of the famous french artisit "Paul Gauguin".
-Take a visit to his tomb and a reconstructed version of his house; know as the "house of please".
+The second most popular island next to Nuku Hiva in the Marquesas.
+Hive Oa is the resting place of the famous French artist "Paul Gauguin".
+Take a visit to his tomb and a reconstructed version of his house; known as the "house of please".
 There are also many other beautiful bays to explore and sites to take in.

-The southern most island of the marquesas chain, and some say the most beautiful.
+The southernmost island of the marquises chain, and some say the most beautiful.
 The island is made up of two volcanoes joined together.
-The "bay of Virgins', is named because the geographical currounds resemble feminine a feminine form.
-This bay is simply breathtaking!
+The "bay of Virgins', is named because the geographical surrounds resemble feminine a feminine form.
+This bay is simply breath-taking!

-Fatu Hiva is also known for its Tapa cloth artists, and is only accessable via boat.
+Fatu Hiva is also known for its Tapa cloth artists and is only accessible via boat.
 This makes the effort to visit an enriching experience.